 The Data Manager (DEU) organized a webinar the 14/02/2020 that was designed as an introductory seminar to explain the basic principles underlying DMPs and DPIAs under H2020 projects.
 The objective was to provide the tools and concepts that any entity participating in a H2020 action needs to know to guarantee appropriate data management, security and ethics.
 The participation of project beneficiaries was very significant (26 out of 30).
-The slides prepared for the session are shown in Annex 1.
-Both, the slides and the audio are shared to project beneficiaries2.
+The slides prepared for the session are shown available at the project website.
+Both, the slides and the audio are shared to project beneficiaries.